In the previous post, I talked about persisting domain events into the event store, projecting and reading them, all using MartenDb

 - Part 5 - Wrapping up infrastructure (Docker, API gateway, IdentityServer, Kafka)

-- Part 6 - Angular SPA interacting with API
+- Part 6 - Angular SPA and API consumption

 Docker containers